nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     >>> EG
     Nothing match you description : EG

+The following occurs when there are no existing student list in the student list collection.

+    >>> studentlist find
+    The student list collection is currently empty.

 #### 4.1.6 Sort all names within the existing student lists from the student list collection
 Sort all existing student lists from the student list collection by name.
 Regardless whether the lists are